NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Everything expats need to know about investing in Sri Lanka — from property and stocks to tax-efficient strategies, brokerage access, and building wealth abroad.

-Read guide
+Read

 Compare

-Sri Lanka vs Other Countries
+Sri Lanka vs the rest

-See how Sri Lanka stacks up against other popular expat destinations
+See how Sri Lanka stacks up against other popular expat destinations.

 Rankings

-Where Does Sri Lanka Rank?
+Where Sri Lanka ranks

 FAQ